 Career & Volunteer Services has created several resources on their website dedicated to looking for work during the pandemic.
 Similarly, our Co-op program is available and has also updated their websites with relevant information.

-We are working carefully and cautiously to enable additional on-campus research when possible, as well as limited in-person instruction and activities in the fall.
-This will take time.
+We are working carefully and cautiously to enable additional on-campus research when possible, as well as limited in-person instruction and activities.

 Before resuming activities that require additional faculty, staff, or students to return to campus, a university-approved, unit-specific safety plan is required for that area.
 The safety plan will comply with WorkSafe BC requirements and demonstrate that physical distancing, enhanced cleaning, compliance monitoring and training will be in place.
 Once safety plans are approved, they will be posted and shared publicly.